GEORGETOWN FUTURE SHAPERS CHALLENGE

 CHALLENGE CATEGORIES

-Categories: The three categories for the Georgetown Future Shapers Challenge 2025 are Sustainability, Technology, and Equity & Development .
+Categories: The five categories for the Georgetown Future Shapers Challenge 2026 are Education, Smart Infrastructure, Digital Culture & Exchange, Energy, and Telehealth & Remote Medical Services.
 Your innovation to strengthen the bond between the G20 countries should follow fit into one of these categories.

 INNOVATIONS FROM PAST CHALLENGES